 - Be prepared to spend some money.
 Good, reputable VPNs aren’t necessarily cheap, although they aren’t crazy expensive either.

-Take a look at our guide with the best VPNs for China to see which is the right choice for you.
+Take a look at our guide with the best VPNs for WhatsApp to see which is the right choice for you.

 Other tools and methods to bypass the Great Firewall